svalexxx/shorpy_scraper/README.md

 - Retry mechanism with exponential backoff for increased reliability
 - System monitoring with status reports and health checks
 - Silent mode to avoid sending test messages in production
+- Interactive commands and buttons in Telegram
+- "Last 10 posts" feature with inline buttons

 ## Installation